Ventilation and Schools: Three Key Things You Need to Know

 Relative humidity (RH) levels mitigate the success of ventilation because humid air can extend the life of aerosol droplets.
 Relative humidity levels need to be controlled, both in classrooms and in hallways (think rainy days, wet gear for a few 100 kids, and a closed building with steamed up windows).

-Here’s a nice infographic that breaks down the process of improving air quality/reducing risk for COVID.
+Here’s a nice infographic that breaks down the process of improving air quality/reducing risk for airborne virus transmission.

 https://twitter.com/KashPrime/status/1298282151201447936/photo/1

-WHAT ABOUT VENTILATION SYSTEMS THAT DON’T MEASURE UP?
+WHAT ABOUT VENTILATION SYSTEMS THAT DON'T MEASURE UP TO HEPA FILTERS?

 ***NOTE: BHE specializes in building science in the residential arena, but the physics of what is going on are the same, regardless of the building.